von Mises-Fisher distributions and their statistical divergence: Limiting behaviour of the modified Bessel function and its ratios

 \section{Limiting behaviour of the modified Bessel function and its ratios}

-We now discuss the limiting behaviour of the modified Bessel function and its ratios as the von Mises-Fisher family of distributions becomes increasingly concentrated around its mean direction.
+We now discuss the limiting behaviour of the modified Bessel function and its ratios as a von Mises-Fisher distribution becomes increasingly concentrated around its mean direction.
 Such discussion is useful, in particular, for understanding how the various measures of divergence that we consider respond to changes -- specifically, an increase -- in the value of the concentration parameter.

 We begin by referring to \citet{Amos} and introducing several results that are stated therein, adapting the notation of that paper to suit our purposes.
-First, \citet{Amos} shows that
+Firstly, \citet{Amos} shows that, for all $\kappa_{y}\geq\kappa_{z}>0$,

 where

 and